cloudboss/keights/stack/ansible/keights-stack/README.md

 `docker_options`: (Optional, type *dict*, default `{"ip-masq": false, "iptables": false, "log-driver": "journald", "storage-driver": "overlay2"}`) - Options to write to `/etc/docker/daemon.json`, which should follow [documentation for docker](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).

+`kubeadm_init_config_template`: (Optional, type *string*, default `''`) - A kubeadm init [configuration file](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-init/#config-file) as a Go template string.
+If not defined, a default one will be used which is built into the AMI.
+See [Kubeadm init](#kubeadm-init) below for a description of the variables that will be available within the template.
+Due to CloudFormation parameter limitations, this string must not be over 4kb.

 ### etcd

 `subnet_ids`: (Required, type *list* of *string*) - Subnet IDs in which etcd instances will live.
 Each subnet *must* be in a separate availability zone, and the number of subnet IDs will determine the number of instances.
 Either one or three subnets may be used.